YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTNMUNDEF, Replication instance name not defined

-MUPIP Error: This error is issued by the mupip replic -instance_create command if the -name qualifier was not specified and if the environment variable gtm_repl_instname is not defined either.
+MUPIP Error: This error is issued by the mupip replic -instance_create command if the -name qualifier was not specified and if the environment variable ydb_repl_instname is not defined either.

 Action: Specify the instance name using the -name qualifier.